 Scholarships – Frequently Asked Questions

 Who is eligible?
-Awards are limited to residents of Berkeley, Morgan and Jefferson Counties, WV.
+Most scholarship awards are limited to residents of Berkeley, Morgan and Jefferson Counties, WV.
+The Bright Scholarship is for Morgan and Hampshire County high school 9th through 12th-grade students.

 Are part-time students eligible?
 No. EWVCF scholarships are currently available for students enrolled or intending to enroll as full-time students at a college, university or other institution of higher education.

 Must a student attend a college or university in West Virginia?
-No. Scholarships are awarded to eligible students enrolled in colleges and universities throughout the United States, unless otherwise stated in the fund criteria.
+Not necessarily.
+Scholarships are awarded to eligible students enrolled in colleges and universities throughout the United States unless otherwise stated in the fund criteria.

 How are recipients selected?
-Most scholarships recipients are selected based on their financial need and academic merit.
-However, the terms of some funds require that applicants meet other criteria such as ethnicity, gender, participation in sports, interest in a specific field of study, etc. Be sure to review the 2019 scholarship Criteria for eligibility before selecting the scholarships for which you will apply.
+The majority of our scholarship recipients are selected based on their financial need and academic merit.
+However, the terms of some funds require that applicants meet other criteria such as ethnicity, gender, participation in sports, interest in a specific field of study, etc. Be sure to review the 2020 Scholarship Criteria for eligibility before selecting the scholarships for which you will apply.

 What is the average amount awarded?
 Awards range from $500 to $5,000.
 Larger awards are paid in installments over the duration of a 2-4 year period.